coccinelle/coccinelle/readme.txt

 like for instance to perform some refactorings.

 To install Coccinelle from its source, see the instructions in install.txt.
-For more information on Coccinelle, type 'make docs' and see look at the files in the docs/ directory.
+For more information on Coccinelle, type 'make docs' and have a look at the files in the docs/ directory.
 You may need to install the texlive-fonts-extra packages from your distribution to compile some of the LaTeX documentation files.